jamiephan/GameletAPI.friendlist/README.md

 - `NicknameKey` - Set the key for Nickname, default: `userNickname`

+- `forceDownload` - This will force the file to be downloaded from the browser.
+(Will keep the file extension as user specified, but will only convert `jsonp` into `json`.)

 Example: `http://localhost:8080/jamiephan/json?IDKey=userID&NicknameKey=userNickname`

 The sever also supports `JSONP` callback.
 If you chosen `/jsonp`, please also specify the callback function name.